HieuTrantdh/data-analytics-portfolio/README.md

 ##  About Me

-Year 2 student at **Vietnam National University, Hanoi**, on a mission to master **Data Analytics through solving real problems**.
+I am a second-year student at Vietnam National University, Hanoi, focused on building a strong **foundation in data analytics and data systems** by solving real-world problems.

-This portfolio demonstrates **end-to-end ownership**:
+This portfolio reflects an **end-to-end, system-oriented** approach to learning:

-> Identify problems → design solutions → build pipelines → deploy applications → validate with users
+**Identify problems** → design solutions → build data pipelines → deploy applications → evaluate with real users

-**Timeline:** January – July 2026 (24 weeks)
+**Timeline**: January – July 2026 (24 weeks)
-**Goal:** Secure a **Technical Data Analyst Internship** with a portfolio of **deployed, user-validated projects**
+**Goal**: Secure a **Technical Data Analyst** Internship, while developing skills that bridge analytics and data engineering through hands-on, user-facing projects.

 ---

 ##  What Makes This Portfolio Different

 ###  Real Users, Real Impact
-- Each project targets **10–200 real users**
-- Measurable outcomes: money saved, better decisions made
+- Each project is designed for **real users**, typically ranging from tens to hundreds

+- Focus on measurable outcomes such as cost savings, improved visibility, or better decision-making

-- User feedback & testimonials
+- User feedback is used to validate assumptions and guide iteration

 ### 🇻🇳 Vietnam-Specific Problems
-- Shopee & Tiki price manipulation
+- E-commerce price tracking on Shopee and Tiki

-- Hanoi air pollution
+- Hanoi air quality monitoring

-- VNU course registration chaos
-→ Problems recruiters **don’t see in generic portfolios**
+- Tools to support VNU students in academic workflows

+- These are problems grounded in local context, using real data sources rather than curated datasets.

 ###  End-to-End Ownership
-- Not just SQL notebooks
+- Not limited to isolated SQL queries or notebooks
-- Full product lifecycle: **problem → build → deploy → iterate**

-###  Production Deployment
+- Projects cover the full lifecycle: **problem definition, data collection, storage, processing, deployment, and iteration **
+- Emphasis on clean structure, maintainability, and clarity of data flow

+### Deployed, System-Backed Applications

-- Live Streamlit apps & Telegram bots
+- Interactive applications built with Streamlit and messaging bots

-- Public URLs recruiters can actually click
-- Real maintenance & iteration challenges
+- Database-backed storage and structured data workflows

+- Hands-on experience with deployment, monitoring, and ongoing improvement based on real usage

 ---